asilz/asilz.github.io/_posts/2024-09-19-Animation.markdown

 deltaQuaternion = {0.7071068, 0.7071068, 0.7071068};
 {% endhighlight %}

 You keep reading subHeaders until you reach the end of `CompressedSkeletonPoseKeys2`.
-You know should have multiple frames for several bones which you can use to render an animation or convert to a different format.
+You know should have multiple frames for several bones.
+Each vertex has 4 blendIndices.
+Each blendIndex refers to a bone and you can use the blendWeight to determine how much the vertex is affected by this bone.
+The blendIndices and blendWeights are contained within d3dmesh.
+Combining the data from .anm and .skl and .d3dmesh, you should be able to convert/render an animated mesh.